Close

 Resources

 Dangerous goods, called hazardous materials in the US, are strictly governed in the interest of public safety.
 Different aspects are covered by different agencies.
-For instance, in the US, transport of dangerous goods is regulated by the Department of Transportation, while manufacturing is regulated by the Department of Labor.
+For instance, in the US, transport of dangerous goods are regulated by the Department of Transportation, while manufacturing is regulated by the Department of Labor.

 International Regulations